 - While mixing all of this, pour soy sauce until it gets to be a brown color.

-- Once the rice has the amount of soy sauce you desire add all other ingredients
+- Once the rice has the amount of soy sauce you desire add the rest of the ingredients

 - After the other ingredients have cooked and become fragrant, throw in egg in the middle and continue to mix.

-- When all ingredients are cooked to your likely simply plate and enjoy!
+- When all ingredients are cooked to your liking, just plate and enjoy!

-Incase the maple bars weren’t enough sugar for ya give these Sopapillas from Chelsea Costanzo a go!
+Incase the maple bars weren’t enough sugar for you, give these Sopapillas from Chelsea Costanzo a try!

 2 8 oz containers of cream cheese

 1 tsp cinnamon

 - Preheat 350°, spray 9×13 pan, unroll one crescent sheet into pan, and press into corners.

 - Mix cream cheese, 1 cup sugar, and vanilla then spread over the crescent sheet in pan.

 - Unroll the second crescent sheet on top.
 Pour melted butter on top and sprinkle remaining sugar and cinnamon mixture over the top of the melted butter.